 This technique allows the player to play ‘extra’ notes after the string has been plucked- and here’s how.

 1. Fret a note your second third or fourth finger (middle, ring and pinkie respectively), but with a second note on the same string fretted behind.

 2. Pluck the string, then slide the finger at the upper fret off the string, gently pulling it with the finger you are moving at the same time.

 3. This will sound the note fretted at the lower fret, with no gap.

-The pull off is typically notated as below within tablature, but sometimes appears with a ‘PO’ instead of ‘P’, and sometimes with nothing above at all.
+Pull offs are typically notated as below within tablature, but sometimes appears with a ‘PO’ instead of ‘P’, and sometimes with nothing above at all.

-Master pull offs and hammer ons, and you’ll have two of the key lead guitar techniques under your belt- so what are you waiting for?
+Master pull offs and hammer-ons, and you’ll have two of the key lead guitar techniques under your belt- so what are you waiting for?